garrettc00per/als-cfdna-classifier/FEATURE_SELECTION_PIPELINE.md

 I'd recommend Insert + Positions (11 features) as most parsimonious, but flag Motifs Only as alternative.
 The key is transparency about uncertainty rather than overstating conclusions."

-This demonstrates:
+This shows:
-- Understanding of statistical power and sample size limits
+- Statistical power and sample size limits
-- Interpreting "no clear winner" as meaningful
+- Establishes there is no "no clear winner"
-- Making practical recommendations despite uncertainty
-- Scientific honesty

 DESIGN CHOICES